antidumpalways/ChefBot/README.md

 - **Multi-Language Support**: Automatic language detection and response
 - **Mobile-Optimized**: Responsive chat interface for all devices
 - **Feature Integration**: Direct access to all app features through chat
+- **Off-Topic Handling**: Graceful redirection when users ask non-cooking questions
+- **Enhanced Nutrition Detection**: Direct nutrition questions like "how much nutrition in garlic?"
+- **Improved General Chat**: Better handling of greetings and general conversations
+- **Template Response Prevention**: No more generic "mix-up" messages

 ### 👥 Community Features
 - **Recipe Sharing**: Share your favorite recipes with the community